The Flame in All of Us: Music videos

 "The Flame in all of Us" has two music videos, more than any other TFK album.
 The official video for the album is "Falls Apart" and there is a second bonus video for "Favorite Disease".

 The "Falls Apart" video starts off showing the band in a dark wood room, with lots of rope around them.
 The members only have enough room to play their instruments.
 Eventually a man and a woman are shown and they are being held together by ropes.
 The man walks over to the woman and puts his arm around her.
 After a while she gets up and starts walking away, but then the ropes come off around everyone (the band and the couple alike).
 As a result, all of the couple's body parts lie on the floor.
-One of the man's hands crawls over to the one of the woman's hands to give her a needle with thread in it to sew both of them back up while the band ends the song.
+One of the man's hands crawls over to one of the woman's hands to give her a needle with thread in it to sew both of them back up while the band ends the song.

 The video for "Favorite Disease" involves the band but does not show them playing instruments.
 McNevan is only shown singing at three parts in the song.
 The video begins with four soldiers (the band) walking in a line through a grass field.
 McNevan, the commanding officer, orders Joel Bruyere, against his will, to head in one direction.
 As they are walking they are fired at by unseen enemies and one soldier (Bruyere) goes down; before Bruyere dies he hands McNevan a piece of paper.
 As the trio are eating dinner by a fire, McNevan starts singing the song and reads the paper, McNevan then proceeds to go to Bruyere's grave.
 A flash back then occurs in which McNevan realizes that if he had not have made Bruyere go in the one direction Bruyere would have not been shot; also in the flash back it shows McNevan dying instead of Bruyere.